Master of Arts in Disability Studies

 "My experience as a disability studies student greatly influenced my role as an adjunct faculty member in the field, because I am able to take the knowledge I gained from the disability studies program and pass it forward."

-MA in Disability Studies and BA in Sociology 2017 and 2014
+Advanced Certificate in Disability Studies and MA in Disability Studies 2009 and 2012

 Recent News About Master of Arts in Disability Studies